DOCTORATE AT HHL

 HHL’s Doctoral Program focuses on your research project

 The Doctoral Program of HHL is designed on a part-time basis and is particularly of interest to research-oriented candidates, seeking to combine their job with a postgraduate degree.
-It includes coursework in the form of lectures and seminars, independent research and participation in doctoral forums, research colloquia, summer schools and conferences.
+It includes coursework in the form of lectures and seminars, independent research and participation in doctoral forums, research colloquia and summer schools.

 HHL’s Doctoral Program standard period of study is three years.
 Doctoral candidates have the flexibility to arrange the coursework according to their individual schedule.
 All seminars take place in an online or hybrid format.